amithegde/CompressedCollection/README.md

 Fast Reflection:
 ----------------
 Since this needs to perform get/set operations on object properties, it becomes very important to get/set property values fast.
 For this purpose, it uses `Reflection.Emit` get dynamically emit Getters and Setters for the object, cache them for reuse.
-Take a look at this code [here][1].
+Take a look at the code [here][1].
 This method works almost as fast as direct propery access.

 ![](https://raw.githubusercontent.com/amithegde/CompressedCollection/master/img/dyanamicGetterSetterPerfCheck.png)